Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

 Normally each caller to the parrot operates independently and there is no audio shared between callers.
 If you want "conference parrot" capability set `AMP_PARROT_MODE=CONFERENCE`.
-In this mode, all callers will be able to hear the record/play tests of all other callers.
+In this mode, all callers will be able to hear the record/play tests of all other callers, except for the initial greeting which can only be heard by the caller.

 After all environment variables are set enable and start the service: